 Sue is a sex-averse multi-lingual translator from New Jersey.
 Naz is an Iranian nuclear scientist and undercover spy struggling with gender identity.
 Sheila is a secretary from the Bronx in her almost-still-late-40’s who identifies as a MILF without children.
 Mama is a bright 11 year-old who broke out of foster care and now supports herself with a carrier-pigeon service.
 Together they must put an end to a dangerous plot: An international group of megalomaniacs, plan to detonate nuclear bombs across the world’s liberal strongholds in order to usher in a new era of brutal authoritarianism and good old fashioned values.
 This badass team must work together despite their differences to save humankind, reminding the world that you can put a pussy through nuclear armageddon, but you can't put a nuclear armageddon through a pussy.

 A SCIENTIST’S GUIDE TO LIVING AND DYING, the first feature she wrote and co-created, is a hybrid of fiction and reality where Nitzan followed her own real-life pregnancy on film for 9 months within the setting of a fictional story.
 The film premiered at the Tallgrass Film Festival in October 2018 where it won the Excellence in the Art of Filmmaking Award.
 It has since screened in festivals across the US including at the River Run International Film Festival and Stony Brook International Film Festival.

 Nitzan’s short, PERIOD PORTRAIT, a comic and provocative look at women’s reproductive cycles, won awards from the National Board of Review and New York Women in Film and Television, and screened at IFP Filmweek’s NextGenNYC series.

-Nitzan was commissioned to direct a short documentary on GLORIA STEINEM the featured interviews with Justice Ruth Bader Ginsburg, Naomi Wolf, and Lisa Kron.
+Nitzan was commissioned to direct a short documentary on GLORIA STEINEM that featured interviews with Justice Ruth Bader Ginsburg, Naomi Wolf, and Lisa Kron.

 Her new project, STRANGE LOVE: OR HOW I LEARNED TO FUCK THE BOMB was a second round finalist for the 2020 Sundance Screenwriting Lab, Middlebury Screenwriting Lab, and Outfest Screenwriting Lab.

 Nitzan is a proud member of Film Fatales, The Filmmakehers, and NY Women in Film and Television.